starb-ck/rcm/vex.md

 ![The Legendary Vex Mythoclast](assets/vexmythoclast/thelegendaryvexmythoclast.jpg){:width="100%"}

-# The Legendary Vex Mythoclast: Containerization for Pseudo-Survival Analysis in R
+# The Legendary Vex Mythoclast

 *Forward: This analysis was originally published to Reddit r/DestinyTheGame in September of 2021 and received over 3.2K upvotes and 40+ awards.
 When I originally wrote it, I was still very early in my data engineering career - as such, there are a few methodology mistakes and it's probably the most over-engineered solution I've ever made.
 That being said, it was a still fun hacky project and so I've preserved it here.*